CSCfi/csc-user-guide/docs/apps/geoconda.md

 Please acknowledge CSC and Geoportti in your publications, it is important for project continuation and funding reports.
 As an example, you can write "The authors wish to thank CSC - IT Center for Science, Finland (urn:nbn:fi:research-infras-2016072531) and the Open Geospatial Information Infrastructure for Research (Geoportti, urn:nbn:fi:research-infras-2016072513) for computational resources and support".

+## Installation

+Geoconda was installed on Puhti using [Tykkys conda-containerize functionality](../computing/containers/tykky.md).
+The environment file is available in [CSCs geocomputing repository](https://raw.githubusercontent.com/csc-training/geocomputing/master/puhti_geoconda_environment.yml).
+Note that for reproducibility, you'll need to define the package versions in the environment file, which can be checked on Puhti using `list-packages` command after loading the `geoconda` module.

 ### References

 -   [CSC Python parallelisation examples]